 What not to do?
 Put the fridge's fittings into your dishwasher: the water is too hot, especially for the plastic.

 7. Wipe down the fridge seals

 Fridge door seals, otherwise known as the gasket, can quickly collect crumbs and spills, so it's worth using your handheld vacuum (with the crevice attachment) or working at them with a stiff washing-up brush/toothbrush every time you're cleaning the kitchen floor.

 Then take a soft cloth, wrap it around a blunt knife, dip it in that vinegar/water solution, and run it gently along the crevices in the seals to collect the gunk.
 Use a fresh, dry cloth or kitchen towel to repeat the process – this should ensure the crevices are hygienically dry before you shut the fridge door again.

 8. Clean the freezer compartment

-Switch the freezer off at the mains, then empty it, stashing any food into a freezer bag to keep it frozen.
+When defrosting a freezer, switch it off at the mains, then empty it, stashing any food into a freezer bag to keep it frozen.
 Shelves and trays should be allowed to come to room temperature before you stick them in warm water to avoid cracking (more on that, above).

-Leave the door open for a few minutes to allow the ice to start melting – you could be tackling the fridge now if you're going for time-efficiency.
-Then use a freezer defroster ice shovel (yup, that's a thing, and you'll wish you had one if you've started without) to remove the biggest chunks of ice, being careful of the freezer's lining.
+Leave the door open for a few minutes to allow the ice to start melting – you could be tackling the fridge now if you're going for time efficiency.
+Then use a freezer defroster ice shovel (opens in new tab) (yup, that's a thing, and you'll wish you had one if you've started without) to remove the biggest chunks of ice, being careful of the freezer's lining.